-- "It's good I like the service provided."
+- "I'm very happy with my girls."

-- "They are brilliant I could not do without them."
+- "All the girls are very good."

-- "& are wonderful staff."
+- "The staff could not be better."

-- "All staff are great."
+- "The male carers are great."

 Service user files also contained evidence of communications between the agency and trust key workers, where changing needs were identified and reassessments resulted in amended care plans.
 The acting manager confirmed that the agency is provided with details of the care planned for each new service user or with changes to existing service users' care plans.
 The acting manager demonstrated an awareness of the importance of accurate, timely record keeping and reporting procedure if any changes to service users' needs are identified.